"I get commissions for purchases made through links in this post."

 Learn to Relax

 Great skaters always look effortless; you can do it too if you can release your fear.
 It can be hurtful, but you have the gear, and you’re not running to any speed skating league.
-So, drop the tension and do what you know or get some people to tell you how.

 The trick is to tell your brain to trust your feet.
 This ability allows you to convince your mind that you are skillful enough to make it through.
 Once you can leave the terror behind, you’ll be able to scan your body for tense spots and loosening up.